km-clay/shed/README.md

 ### Nix

-A flake is provided with a NixOS module and a Home Manager module.
+A flake is provided with a NixOS module, a Home Manager module, and a simple overlay that adds `pkgs.shed`.

 ```sh
 # Build and run directly